chairemobilite/transition-docs/tutorial/README.md

 Give the file a name, then select the new agency from the list.

-Finally, click on the `prepare GTFS feed` button, to prepare the GTFS file.
+Finally, click on the `Prepare GTFS feed` button, to prepare the GTFS file.

 ![Lesson 8: prepare GTFS for export](images/lesson8_prepareGtfsForExport.png)